hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates.md

 We're going to build up the `WHERE` clause recursively, starting with the simplest expressions at the leaves of the predicate expression tree, and working upwards.
-As we go, we will need to keep track of any query parameters that we also need to pass to sqlite, so let's make a place to store those.
+As we go, we will need to keep track of any query parameters that we also need to pass to SQLite, so let's make a place to store those.

 ```typescript
 const parameters: any[] = [];